onsi/gomega/index.md

         })
     })

 These assertions will only pass if the strings passed to `Say` (which are interpreted as regular expressions - make sure to escape characters appropriately!) appear in the buffer.
-An opaque read cursor (that you cannot access or modify) is fastforwarded as succesful assertions are made.
+An opaque read cursor (that you cannot access or modify) is fast-forwarded as successful assertions are made.
 So, for example:

     Eventually(buffer).Should(gbytes.Say(`reticulating splines`))
     Consistently(buffer).ShouldNot(gbytes.Say(`reticulating splines`))